TDSSEC/SOC-Scripts/README.md

 '-for', '--fortigate' = set it to use fortigate parsing '-i', '--ip' + <IP Address> = background check IP.
 This scans through blacklist checkers, passive total, virus total etc. Requires API keys!```

+## threat.db
+This is the Database that stores useful information about IP addresses.
+It also has tables to store Palo Alto threat IDs and there descriptions.
+Currently working on FortiGate ones.